MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-latest.md

 If you can access the URL, a JavaScript Object Notation (JSON) file is returned.
 This file contains your AD FS configuration, and it will indicate that your AD FS URL is trusted.

 You've now completed the setup of the infrastructure.
-The following sections describe how to set up your connector and deploy your Finance + Operations environment in LCS.
+The following sections describe how to set up your connector and deploy your Finance + Operations (on-premises) environment in Lifecycle Services.

 ### <a name="configureconnector"></a>Step 21.
 Configure a connector and install an on-premises local agent

-1. Sign in to [LCS](https://lcs.dynamics.com/), and open your on-premises implementation project.
+1. Sign in to [Lifecycle Services](https://lcs.dynamics.com/), and open your on-premises implementation project.
 2. Select the Menu button (sometimes referred to as the hamburger or the hamburger button), and then select **Project settings**.
 3. Select **On-premises connectors**.
 4. Select **Add** to create a new on-premises connector.
 5. On the **1: Setup host infrastructure** tab, select **Download agent installer**.
 6. After the zip file is downloaded, verify that it's unblocked.
 Select and hold (or right-click) the file, and then select **Properties**.
 In the **Properties** dialog box, select the **Unblock** checkbox.
 7. Unzip the agent installer on one of the Service Fabric nodes of the **OrchestratorType** type.
-8. After the file is unzipped, go back to your on-premises connector in LCS.
+8. After the file is unzipped, go back to your on-premises connector in Lifecycle Services.
 9. On the **2: Configure agent** tab, select **Enter configuration**, and enter the configuration settings.
 To get the required values, run the following command on any machine that has the **infrastructure** folder and up-to-date configuration files.

     ```powershell